apollographql/apollo-link/docs/source/links/state.md

 The three most important things to keep in mind about resolvers in `apollo-link-state` are this:

-1. The cache is added to the context for you so you can write and read data from the cache.
+1. The cache is added to the context (the third argument to the resolver) for you so you can write and read data from the cache.
 2. The resolver should return an object with a `__typename` property unless you've overridden the `dataIdFromObject` function to not use `__typename` for